mabdelrehim/hotel-booking/README.md

 Broker page :
 The broker can see a list of all the hotels with all the money they owe him and suspend hotels that didn’t pay on due date The broker can also unsuspend the hotels

+## There are some design flaws in this er-diagram design that my instructor noted.
+There are some relationships that can be omitted and replaced by attributes and some of the relationships will lead to the possibility of spurious tuples.